msvalina/msvalina.github.io/content/pages/expertise.rst

 :cover: assets/images/header_doggy_teacher.jpg

 Here is a list of my formal experiences and informal learning, education, and projects.
-It's ordered by what is most valueable to me.
+It's ordered by what is most valuable to me.
 Formal stuff is written in more professional tone, while informal in more causal.
 You will get an idea about my experience, and expertise.